joshowoseni/vaultnamespaces/README.md

        http://127.0.0.1:8200/v1/security/sys/mounts/sec-secret
 ```

-To test bob can perform task in digital namespace
+To test bob can perform task in cloudsecurity namespace
 - ### CLI Command
 Set the target namespace as an env variable
 - `$ export VAULT_NAMESPACE="security/cloudsecurity"`